Sekou Oliseh

-Sekou Jabateh Oliseh (born 5 June 1990) is a Liberian professional footballer who plays as a right winger for Liberian side LISCR.
+Sekou Jabateh Oliseh (born 5 June 1990) is a Liberian former professional footballer who played as a right winger.

 Early and personal life

 Born in Monrovia, Liberia, Oliseh was adopted by Nigerian former professional footballer Churchill Oliseh at a young age.
 His uncles are fellow footballers Azubuike Oliseh, Egutu Oliseh and Sunday Oliseh.

 Club career

 Early career

 Oliseh began his career in his adopted home country Nigeria with Ebedei, before moving to Danish side Midtjylland in 2006.
 Between 2008 and 2009, Oliseh made 5 league appearances for Midtjylland, before moving on loan to Russian side CSKA Moscow in July 2009.
 In December 2009, the loan deal became permanent as Oliseh signed a 5-year deal with CSKA.

 CSKA Moscow

 Oliseh made his debut for CSKA on 4 October 2009 against Kuban Krasnodar and scored his first goal on the same day.
 He entered the match as a substitute for striker Tomáš Necid in the 70th minute and scored nine minutes later to complete a 4–0 victory for the Army men.
 He then made his UEFA Champions League debut as a substitute against Beşiktaş on 8 December 2009, replacing Miloš Krasić in the 82nd minute at the BJK İnönü Stadium.

 However, he was not able to secure a first team spot in 2010, due to the presence of fellow attacking midfielder Krasić.
 Following Krasić's transfer saga to Juventus, Oliseh received a rare start and did not disappoint.
 He scored a double in the first half against Anzhi Makhachkala on 15 August 2010, tallying in the 12th minute and then just before halftime for manager Leonid Slutskiy's squad.
 Another winning goal followed on 20 September, scoring the only goal in the home victory against Sibir Novosibirsk.

 Oliseh joined Greek club PAOK on loan in January 2013, with the deal being in extended in July 2013.
 Oliseh again went out on loan in July 2014, this time to Kuban Krasnodar, returning to CSKA during the winter break after Kuban declined to extend his loan.
 Oliseh officially left CSKA upon on the expiration of his contract in June 2015.

 Oliseh joined Astra Giurgiu in March 2016.

 He signed a contract with China League One side Dalian Yifang on 24 June 2016.

 He left the Dalian Yifang in December 2016.